eyesicedover/GummiBearKingdom/README.md

 A website used to track candy products and create and display comments for each product.

-## Database Relationships
-	The database will feature a one to many relationship, many reviews to one product.

 ##  Current Features
   * CRUD for Products